Models produced before October 1984

-1. Unscrew and remove the system reservoir cap.
+1. Unscrew and remove the system tank cap.

-2. Remove the nut from the long stud in the center of the reservoir, then remove the spring from the stud.
+2. Unscrew the nut from the long stud in the center of the tank, then remove the spring from the stud.

 3. Remove the filter from the tank.

-4. Using a clean syringe, draw fluid from the reservoir.
+4. Using a clean syringe, remove the liquid from the reservoir.

-5. Unscrew the fitting, then remove the fluid supply and drain pipes from the side of the pump (see fig. 24.5).
-Be prepared that some of the liquid may spill.
-Plug or cover open openings to keep dirt out.
+5. Unscrew the fittings, then remove the fluid supply and drain tubes from the side of the pump (see fig. 24.5).
+Be prepared for some liquid to spill.
+Plug or cover any open holes to prevent dirt from getting in.

-Pic.
-24.5.
-Unscrew the fitting, then remove the supply pipes (A) and return (IN) with pump, side
+Fig. 24.5.
+Unscrew the fittings, then remove the feed (A) and return (B) tubes from the pump, on the side

-6. Loosen the adjusting bolt on the rear of the pump bracket to allow the pump to be moved forward to loosen the drive belt tension (see fig. 24.6).
+6. Loosen the adjusting bolt on the rear of the pump bracket to allow the pump to be moved forward, releasing the drive belt tension (see fig. 24.6).

 3 Gear adjuster